Qwertyblob/tp/docs/UserGuide.md

 * The `STUDENT_ID` must be currently enrolled in `CLASS_NAME`.
 * The student will be marked present only for the current day.
 * Cannot mark a student who is already marked as present for the specified class on the same day.
+* Attendance for the week is shown as the colour of the class bubble on each person.
+Red indicates absent, while green indicates present.
+  * Attendance refreshes every week at Monday 0000, though previous weeks attendances will still be stored with the class <br> i.e. The bubble will reset to red every week to show the current week's attendance.
+* On successful execution, a success message indicating the student and class will be shown.
+Specific error messages will be shown in the case of invalid inputs.
+The red bubble indicating the class will turn green.

 Examples:
 *  `mark id/S0000001 c/M2a` Marks the student with the student ID `S0000001` present in the class `M2a` on the current day.